-Today you have some free time to relax and explore more of Taormina at your leisure - perhaps head down to the beach at Isola Bella or relax by your hotel pool.
-In the afternoon, it will be time for one final tour, heading up into the countryside behind Taormina to visit some of the key filming locations of The Godfather.
+Today there is time for one final tour, heading up into the countryside behind Taormina to visit some of the key filming locations of The Godfather.
 At the end of the tour stop at the infamous Bar Vitelli, restored to look as it did in the film, for an exclusive wine tasting experience before heading back to Taormina.

 Contact a specialist